In short, a weaponized Idiot Ball.

-Duke Roger, in the Tortall Universe, put magical dolls of various people who might suspect him under a veil to make them unable to really suspect him - as soon as they intended to do something or seriously investigate, their resolve would fail.
+Duke Roger, in the Song of the Lioness books, put magical dolls of various people who might suspect him under a veil to make them unable to really suspect him - as soon as they intended to do something or seriously investigate, their resolve would fail.

-Topher does this to the head of Rossum Corp. in the finale of Dollhouse, using the magic mind-wipey gun to give the villain Active architecture and turn him into a doll against his will.
+Topher does this to the head of Rossum Corp. in the finale, using the magic mind-wipey gun to give the villain Active architecture and turn him into a doll against his will.
 Hell, he's doing this pretty much in every episode, in some form or another.

 Also, the Bad Future shown in the two Epitaph episodes is the result of this being done on a massive scale.
 By "massive scale", we mean somewhere around 80-90% of the world's population having their minds wiped in a single instant and then being reprogrammed to mercilessly hunt down and murder anybody that wasn't wiped.